Jil Jung Juk: Plot

 In post-apocalyptic Chennai, 2020, amidst huge demand for petrol and money, Deivanayagam, an erstwhile powerful gangster, gets a chance to smuggle cocaine to defeat his nemesis, Rolex Rowther.
-Deivanayagam hires three men: Nanjil Shivaji (Jil), Jambulingam (Jung), and Jaguar Jagan (Juk), to safely deliver the cocaine to a Chinese gang in Hyderabad.
-With the help of scientist Marundhu, Deivanayagam sells the drugs by coating them in Ambassador car painted pink so that it would not be detected by the police.
-Along the way, Jil, Jung, and Juk encounter Narasimhan, who has an almost identical car.
+Deivanayagam hires three men - Nanjil Shivaji (Jil), Jambulingam (Jung), and Jaguar Jagan (Juk) - to safely deliver the cocaine to a Chinese gang in Hyderabad.
+With the help of scientist Marundhu, Deivanayagam sells the drugs by coating them in an Ambassador car painted pink so that the police would not detect them.
+Along the way, the trio encounters Narasimhan, who has an almost identical car.

 Narasimhan eventually befriends the trio and takes them into a pub.
-After a drink at night, the trio escapes the pub without his knowledge but later realise that they have taken Narasimhan's car in their drunken state.
-Narasimhan had been assigned by Deivanayagam's assistants, Pai and Marundhu, to steal the car and sell it to a gangster called Attack Albert.
-Confused, the trio went to a film shooting spot where they see a car being used in an action sequence, left damaged after the shoot.
+After a drink at night, the trio escapes the pub without his knowledge but later realizes that they have taken Narasimhan's car in their drunken state.
+Deivanayagam's assistants, Pai and Marundhu, assigned Narasimhan to steal the car and sell it to Attack Albert, a gangster.
+Confused, the trio goes to a film shooting spot, where they see a car used in an action sequence, left damaged after the shoot.
 It was later revealed that the car was thought to be the Ambassador car that Deivanayagam was assigned to deliver.

-Shocked and dismayed, the trio confronts Narasimhan about his plans and takes them with his car so that they can paint the car in pink and coat the stuff, but as they do not have cocaine, they decide to approach Albert.
+Shocked and dismayed, the trio confronts Narasimhan about his plans and takes them with his car so that they can paint the car pink and coat the stuff, but as they do not have cocaine, they decide to approach Albert.
 He kidnaps the trio and eventually manages to escape the location with the stuff Albert has.
 Rowther learns of Deivanayagam's plans and decides to have a meeting with Deivanayagam.
 The trio is caught and held by Rowther's men.
-During their business dealing, Deivanayagam reveals that the Rolex watch he had given to Rowther was fake.
+During their business dealings, Deivanayagam reveals that the Rolex watch he gave Rowther was fake.

-A gang war takes place between Deivanayagam and Rowther's men until Albert arrives and kills the two gangsters so that he can be a powerful drug lord.
-Albert kidnaps Jil, Jung, and Juk to murder them, taking them far away.
+A gang war takes place between Deivanayagam and Rowther's men until Albert arrives and kills the two gangsters so that he can become a powerful drug lord.
+Albert kidnaps the trio to murder them, taking them far away.
 Juk's father, a bus driver, rescues the trio.
-All of them fight Albert's men.
+They all fight Albert's men.
 However, Albert arrives with a Gyrojet to kill the men, but it is stopped by a marble and eventually backfires and crashes.
 Jil, Jung, and Juk escape the place and lead a happy life.
 The Chinese gang, who had been waiting for the delivery, feels dejected that Jil failed to arrive, and they leave empty-handed.